Booking and details

 Join the Folger as we kick off our 2024–2025 season, Whose Democracy? which challenges perceptions and ignites conversations about power and civic participation.

-Explore political highlights from our current exhibitions, tour the galleries with Takoma Park poet laureate Taylor Johnson, enjoy readings from OB Hardison Poetry Series Manager and acclaimed poet Teri Ellen Cross Davis, hear from Folger leadership about how we are activating our season theme across the institution, and more
+Explore political highlights from our current exhibitions, tour the galleries with Takoma Park poet laureate Taylor Johnson, enjoy readings from OB Hardison Poetry Series Manager and acclaimed poet Teri Ellen Cross Davis, listen to a selection of 17th-century songs, and hear from Folger leadership about how we are activating our season theme across the institution, and more

 Schedule of events: